Esqarrouth/QorumLogs/README.md

 ####Hide Other Classes

 You need to write the name of the actual file, you can do this by a string and also directly the class name can be appropriate if it is the same as the file name.
+Add the following code where you setup QorumLogs
 ```swift
   QorumLogs.onlyShowThisFile(MyAwesomeViewController)
   QorumLogs.onlyShowThisFile("MyAwesomeViewController")